Jason6809/RubyBlog/README.md

 * Jason is a pig

-* Nila is a SUPER DUPER FAT FAT Moon !!!!!
+* Nila is a EXTRA ULTRA CUTE FAT Moon !!!!!

 * Jason is a lazy pig!!!